Physician burnout: Protect yourself and your business

 - Rest is essential to burnout recovery and prevention

 - Automating workflows for efficiency can allow for more rest

 Significant changes to the healthcare industry in the last decade or so have impacted day-to-day practices, adding to the burden on physicians — and the risk of burnout.
 The global pandemic amplified stress for many in the medical field, with overall burnout increasing by 5% and ER and critical care physicians experiencing the highest levels of burnout by specialty.

 With patient demand and expectations also increasing, it’s time to be proactive about avoiding burnout.
-Let’s look at some of the steps you can take right now to ease the burden on your physicians (or yourself), to the benefit of everyone.
+Here are some of the steps you can take right now to ease the burden on your physicians (or yourself), to the benefit of everyone.

 An intuitive EHR system can save you time by making charting and reporting easier.
 Look for a platform with an easy user interface that’s also cloud-based, so you can access it from anywhere.
 Flexible documentation tools allow you to do things like create notes, write prescriptions, and code encounters quickly and easily.
 Additionally, features like pre-built templates, text shortcuts, and note duplication can also speed things up while still letting you capture the depth of detail you need.